How does California wage, overtime and meal-break law work in 2026?

 This page covers four overtime triggers, the 5th-hour meal-break rule, and PAGA.
 That is the mechanism that turns one missed paystub line into a class-action settlement.

-From 1 January 2026 you pay every California employee at least $16.50 an hour.
+From 1 January 2026 you pay every California employee at least $16.90 an hour under Cal.
+Lab.
+Code § 1182.12.
 The rate rises with inflation every January.
+For the full picture of hiring in California, see the California employer hub.

 Two industries pay more.
 Fast-food workers earn at least $20.
-Healthcare workers earn $18 to $25, depending on the size of the facility.
+Healthcare workers earn $18.63 to $25, depending on the type of facility.

 | Wage layer | Hourly rate (2026) | Statute / source |